Pan Wen-Yuan

-Pan Wen-Yuan (潘文淵; July 15, 1912 – January 3, 1995) was a Chinese-American electrical engineer.
+Pan Wen-Yuan (潘文淵; July 15, 1912 – January 3, 1995) was a Taiwanese-American electrical engineer.
 Following a three-decade-long career as a researcher at RCA, he played a key role in establishing the integrated circuit (IC) industry in Taiwan in the 1970s and is known as the "father" of Taiwan's IC industry.
 After his death, the Industrial Technology Research Institute of Taiwan set up the Pan Wen Yuan Foundation and the Pan Wen Yuan Prize to reward people who have made significant contributions to Taiwan's semiconductor industry.
 Pan was a fellow of the Institute of Electrical and Electronics Engineers (IEEE) and the American Association for the Advancement of Science (AAAS).

 Early life and education

 Pan was born on July 15, 1912, in Suzhou, Jiangsu, Republic of China.
 He graduated with a B.S. degree from the electrical engineering department of Shanghai Jiao Tong University in 1935, and enrolled at the graduate school of Stanford University in the United States in 1937 on a Chinese government scholarship.
 He earned his E.E. degree in 1939 and Ph.D. in 1940.
 His doctoral dissertation was "A Complete Analysis of the Resistance Coupled Amplifier Using Pentode Tubes", supervised by Frederick Terman.